Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Extended Lagrangians in the realm of classical field theory

 \subsection{Variational principle, extended set of Euler-Lagrange field equations}

-The Lagrangian description of the dynamics of a continuous system (e.g.\ Jos\'e and Saletan 1998) is based on the Lagrangian density function $\LC$ that is supposed to convey the complete information on the given physical system.
-In a first-order field theory, the Lagrangian density $\LC$ is defined to depend on $I=1,\ldots,N$ --- possibly interacting --- fields $\phi^{I}(\bx)$, on the vector of independent variables $\bx$, and on the first derivatives of the fields $\phi^{I}$ with respect to the independent variables, i.e., on the covariant vectors ($1$-forms)
+The Lagrangian description of the dynamics of a continuous system (see, e.g., \cite{saletan13}) is based on the Lagrangian density function $\LC$ that is supposed to convey the complete information on the given physical system.
+In a first-order field theory, the Lagrangian density $\LC$ is defined to depend on $I=1,\ldots,N$ --- possibly interacting --- fields $\phi^{I}(\bx)$, on the vector of independent spacetime variables $\bx\equiv x^\mu$, and on the first derivatives of the fields $\phi^{I}$ with respect to the independent variables, i.e., on the covariant vectors ($1$-forms)

 The Euler-Lagrange field equations are then obtained as the zero of the variation $\delta S$ of the action integral

 as